 As an environmental expert, what are the most important aspects for you to reflect on in the design process?
 What criteria do you value most when evaluating a submission?

-The German Ecodesign Award celebrated its 10th anniversary in 2021.
-According to your observations, has there been any changes in the relevance of the topic of sustainable design?
+The Federal Ecodesign Award celebrated its 15th anniversary in 2026.
+From your observations, has the relevance of sustainable design changed since the first call for entries?

 Since its foundation in 1974, the German Environment Agency as a central scientific authority has been helping to make life in Germany more environmentally friendly.
 In addition to providing research and advisory support to the federal government, the UBA handle a wide range of environmental issues on a national and international level every day.